OnChainSurvivor/OnChainSurvivor/README.md

 ## Development Roadmap 🛠️

-Not a roadmap per se, but More or less a loose list of the current development cycle, as certain items are all being executing in parallel in real time.
+Not a roadmap per se, but more or less a loose list of the current development cycle, as certain items are all being executing in parallel in real time.

-**Prototype Development**: Basic mechanics, character movement, and enemy AI.
+**Prototype Development**: Basic mechanics, character movement, and so on.

 **Core Mechanics**: Implement leveling up, power-ups, and upgrades.

 **UI Design**: Develop and integrate the UI elements.

 **Blockchain Integration**: Integrate Web3 technologies for decentralized interactions.

 **Art and Sound Design**: Develop and integrate art assets and sound effects.

 **Testing**: Conduct playtesting and debugging.

 **Launch**: Deploy the game on the web platform.

 **Constant Content Updates**: Regular updates with new content, events, and features.

 ## Icons 🖼️